kartoffelquadrat/JsonGraphCorrelations/README.md

 The JGC is ready for exploration on [github pages](https://kartoffelquadrat.github.io/JsonGraphCorrelator/).

+### Usage

+ * Graph exploration starts at the root node, which is the default node in *Node Info* section.
+ * Click on sub or parent nodes, using the *Related Nodes* section.
+ * At any time you can jump back to the root node, using the *Focus Root-Node* button.

+Other features:
+Use the checkboxes to enable / disable:

+ * *Show Identifiers*, to show / hide node IDs.
+ * *Show Extensions*, to show / hide node extension counters.
+ * *Dynamic Payload Height*, to auto-grow node concepts to wrap overly long content, rather than cropping to an excerpt.

 ## Sources

 The JCG sources and graph data are located in the [```docs``` directory](docs):